NewbieTed/QuickFolds/_USERMANUAL.md

 + Delete Annotation Line: Click the "delete annotation line" button, the click the 2 nearest point, or vertex, you want to remove the annotation line from.

 + [Not Available] Fold Button: You can either create a new fold, or edit an existing fold.
 To create a new fold, click the two closest points on seperate edges to cause a line to form.
 Then click the part of the face that should not move during a rotation, then provide the amount in degrees that should rotate.
 To edit an existing fold, click the two faces, with the first one that shouldn't move.
+We currently have a minitest of this working though.
+If you press 's' on the editor in the first thing, it will split the face, although nothing else beyond that works for splitting.

 ### Known bugs